a7mohamed/sp25-cse110-lab3/standup.md

-# 📝 Daily Standup Guide
+# Welcome to our Daily Standup Guide!

 > A brief daily meeting for team members to share progress, surface blockers, and align on sprint goals.